Patreon/platform-documentation/source/includes/_endpoints_v2.md

 We recommend using `currently_entitled_tiers` to see exactly what a [Member](/#member) is entitled to, either as an include on the members list or on the member get.

+Returns from this endpoint have 1000 results in one page.
+If pledge events are requested in includes, it has 500 results in one page.
+Do make sure to paginate your results by using next pagination cursor and cycle until there is no next page cursor in the API return.

 ```json
 // Sample response for (url decoded) https://www.patreon.com/api/oauth2/v2/campaigns/{campaign_id}/members?include=currently_entitled_tiers,address&fields[member]=full_name,is_follower,last_charge_date,last_charge_status,lifetime_support_cents,currently_entitled_amount_cents,patron_status&fields[tier]=amount_cents,created_at,description,discord_role_ids,edited_at,patron_count,published,published_at,requires_shipping,title,url&fields[address]=addressee,city,line_1,line_2,phone_number,postal_code,state
 {